 Volkswagen e-up! interior, dashboard & comfort

 While the VW e-up! feels well screwed together inside, the lack of a proper touchscreen infotainment system lets it down a bit

 When the Volkswagen up! launched in 2012, the idea of a touchscreen infotainment system or a set of digital dials in a small city car, was little more than a daydream.
 However, as things have progressed and such technology has become more widely available, the e-up! has started to show its age.

-It’s not that the up! feels particularly cheap inside.
+It’s not that the up! feels cheap inside.
 The material finishes are high quality and the flashes of colour on the doors give it a youthful appearance.
-But the crude smartphone cradle on top of the dashboard and the analogue central speedometer instantly make it feel like you’re sitting in something from 2002 rather than 2020.
+But the crude smartphone cradle on the dashboard and the analogue central speedometer instantly make it feel like you’re sitting in something from a decade ago.

 Volkswagen e-up! dashboard

 The e-up! may feel like a bigger, more expensive car on the road, but there’s no mistaking its small-car roots inside.
-We’ve become used to big, flashy touchscreens and fully digital dashboards – just look at the 3D dials in the Peugeot e-208, for example – yet in the e-up! feels a bit spartan and ill-equipped, even if it;s built to a good standard.
+We’re used to big, flashy touchscreens and digital dashboards – just look at the 3D dials in Peugeot's e-208, for example – yet the e-up! feels a bit spartan and ill-equipped, even if it's built to a good standard.

 Equipment, options & accessories